 Implications for the Guest Experience

 Inflated wait times have been a known issue especially since the parks reopened last summer.
-Will the forecasted wait times and current wait times in Genie really be accurate?
+Are the forecasted wait times and current wait times in Genie really accurate?
 Will they be continue to be inflated in order to push you to purchase selections?

-However, I think with amazing planning, you can have a great day in the parks without either one!
+With all this said, I think with amazing planning, you can have a great day in the parks!
 If you can stay onsite and use those morning and evening (for deluxe resorts) hours along with Kenny’s touring strategies, you can probably get away with not purchasing Genie+ or Individual LL passes.
+It can also help alleviate some time waiting in line if you use it wisely.
+For an honest review of Genie+, read Donna’s thoughts HERE.

 Speaking of those morning and evening hours for onsite guests, Genie+ and Individual LL selections will not be available during these times.
 Standby lines will be the only way to ride all attractions.